Team-cenTinal/ContriKart-electrothon4.0/README.md

 ---
 <a name="how-to-use"></a>
 ## HOW TO USE
-###TO DONATE ITEMS
+TO DONATE ITEMS

-STEP1: FILL OUT THE DONATION FORM WITH THE CORRECT DETAILS AND PARTICULARS OF THE DOANTING ITMES
+STEP1: FILL OUT THE DONATION FORM WITH THE CORRECT DETAILS AND PARTICULARS OF THE DOANTING ITMES.

-STEP2: CLICK ON DONATE BUTTON
+STEP2: CLICK ON DONATE BUTTON.

-###TO SEE THE ITEMS TO BE DONATED
+TO SEE THE ITEMS TO BE DONATED

-STEP1: CLICK ON THE ITEMS TO BE DONATED BUTTON ON HOME PAGE
+STEP1: CLICK ON THE ITEMS TO BE DONATED BUTTON ON HOME PAGE.

-STEP2: CONTACT THE DONATOR OF THE PARTICULAR ITEM YOU WANT
+STEP2: CONTACT THE DONATOR OF THE PARTICULAR ITEM YOU WANT .